-A true casino mainstay, roulette has been dominating the floors of gambling halls worldwide for centuries.
-Today, the game is available to players at the click of a mouse button in hundreds of online casinos where you can find it in a number of enticing variations, some old, others – new and unconventional.
+A true casino mainstay, roulette has dominated gambling halls worldwide for centuries.
+Today, the game is available to players with the click of a mouse at hundreds of online casinos, where you can find it in a variety of enticing variations – some traditional, others new and unconventional.

-This is the reason why we, at BonusInsider, decided to create this page.
-Here we share our knowledge about the game of roulette, including its rules and the bet types it supports.
+This is why we at BonusInsider have created this page.
+Here, we share our knowledge of the game of roulette, including its rules and the bet types it supports.
 We also introduce our readers to the top software vendors that supply roulette games to trusted online casinos.

-On this page, you get to learn about the best variations of the iconic game you can find on the web.
-Additionally, we feature explanations about the most popular betting systems applicable at the online and landbased roulette tables.
-Let’s get you started with a brief walkthrough of roulette’s key rules.
+On this page, you’ll discover the best variations of this iconic game available online.
+Additionally, we provide explanations of the most popular betting systems that apply to both online and land-based roulette tables.
+Let’s get started with a brief walkthrough of roulette’s key rules.

 How to Play Roulette